dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 The Generic Host library is available in the <xref:Microsoft.Extensions.Hosting> namespace and provided by the [Microsoft.Extensions.Hosting](https://www.nuget.org/packages/Microsoft.Extensions.Hosting/) package.
 The `Microsoft.Extensions.Hosting` package is included in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app) (ASP.NET Core 2.1 or later).

 <xref:Microsoft.Extensions.Hosting.IHostedService> is the entry point to code execution.
-Each `IHostedService` implementation is executed in the order of [service registration in ConfigureServices](#configureservices). <xref:Microsoft.Extensions.Hosting.IHostedService.StartAsync*> is called on each `IHostedService` when the host starts, and <xref:Microsoft.Extensions.Hosting.IHostedService.StopAsync*> is called in reverse registration order when the host shuts down gracefully.
+Each <xref:Microsoft.Extensions.Hosting.IHostedService> implementation is executed in the order of [service registration in ConfigureServices](#configureservices). <xref:Microsoft.Extensions.Hosting.IHostedService.StartAsync*> is called on each <xref:Microsoft.Extensions.Hosting.IHostedService> when the host starts, and <xref:Microsoft.Extensions.Hosting.IHostedService.StopAsync*> is called in reverse registration order when the host shuts down gracefully.

 ## Set up a host